Conference Dates: March 22-24, 2018

 Conference Session: 20 minutes

 A traditional conference session presentation.
-Presentations of teaching or research ideas in progress or final project reports are two examples of appropriate submissions for this category; these sessions are encouraged to submit their work to the Proceedings of the STEM Teaching and Learning Conference.
+Presentations of teaching or research ideas in progress or final project reports are examples of appropriate submissions for this category; these session presenters are encouraged to submit their work to the Proceedings of the STEM Teaching and Learning Conference.
 Papers presented at the conference are eligible to be submitted to the second annual Proceedings of the Interdisciplinary STEM Teaching and Learning Conference.
-All manuscripts submitted will undergo a double blind review process.
+All manuscripts submitted will undergo a double blind review process prior to publication.

 Workshop: 90 minutes